Always run a Quick Revs check before buying a used car.

 We all know driving carries risks.
 In 2015, Victoria alone saw 230 fatal car accidents on its roads.
 The accidents were caused by different factors, but more often than not, by the fact that drivers were sitting behind the wheel of road unworthy vehicles.
 There’s no question that if you’re planning to drive a vehicle, particularly a second-hand one, it’s critically important to ensure it’s up to code and safe.

-One of the ways to do this is to perform a VIC rego check (or “rego check” when looking to buy a used car.
+One of the ways to do this is to perform a service VIC Victoria rego check (or “rego check” when looking to buy a used car.

 A VIC rego check will tell you: